TJ Friedl Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

+- Nationals pitchers combine to surrender 114 total home runs at a clip of 1.4 per game (to rank 25th in the league).

+- Corbin makes the start for the Nationals, his 18th of the season.
+He is 5-9 with a 4.93 ERA and 66 strikeouts in 96 2/3 innings pitched.

-- In his last appearance on Wednesday against the Seattle Mariners, the righty threw 5 2/3 innings, allowing three earned runs while surrendering five hits.
+- In his last time out on Wednesday against the Seattle Mariners, the lefty went seven scoreless innings while surrendering five hits.

-- In 10 games this season, the 26-year-old has amassed a 4.91 ERA and 7 strikeouts per nine innings, while allowing a batting average of .257 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.